gundrabur/MyIPAddress/readme.md

 # 2023.08.11
 # code by Christian Möller

 This script continuously retrieves the local IP address, adds a timestamp, and saves it to a text file on the desktop.
 It can be useful for monitoring your device's IP address changes over time.
-It was made on a Mac running macOS 13.4 Ventura but ist should run on older macOS versions as well
+It was made on a Mac running macOS 13.4 Ventura but it should run on older macOS versions as well

 ## Table of Contents